xaalofficial/Taskl/README.md

-A full stack project management application leveraging **.NET 10 (C#), Angular, and PostgreSQL**.
+A full stack project management application leveraging **.NET 10 (C#), Angular 18, and PostgreSQL 16**.
 The app provides user authentication (JWT), project & task management, and a modern UI with TailwindCSS.

 ## Table of Contents
 - [Tech Stack](#tech-stack)